 Combining these two settings will expand your ads’ reach and show them to as many people as possible.

 Ad schedule – keep the default settings.

 Third-party measurement – keep the default settings.

 The next step is creating an ad group and defining your target audience.
 This is a very important step for the success of your campaigns.

 Showing your ads to the wrong audience will waste your budget and views so try to do some homework to figure out exactly which group of people are more likely to be interested in your video ad.

 Use the following pointers to get some ideas:

-Demographics – exclude an audience group that you are 100% certain that is not relevant to your ad.
+Demographics – exclude an audience group that you are 100% certain is irrelevant to your ad.

-For example, if your ad is targeting young people, you can safely exclude the ‘55-64’ and ‘65+’ age groups.
+For example, if your ad targets young people, you can safely exclude the ‘55-64’ and ‘65+’ age groups.

 Keep all “Unknown” groups checked.
 Removing any of the “unknown” groups will limit your reach.